sfaber02/restaurant-take-home/readme.md

 ### BUGS
 - add validation for blank email in new reservation
 - updating is not working because of date/time iso timestamp format something or other!!
 ARGH
+- time function is converting times to UTC not local time